Alabama has a total of 139 public school systems. Of those, two are charter schools, 67 are county systems and the other 70 are city school systems.

 From the “This is How to Write” lesson in Ms. Amy Hamilton’s 1st grade class (with the added bonus of a classroom volunteer helping the students along that day) to the flexible seating while you work in Ms. Chasity Parker’s 2nd grade class…there was no shortage of learning going on.

-I also got to witness this wonderful interaction below between two young boys in Ms. Kelly Pouncey’s 2nd grade class.
-One English speaking, the other not…the communication was clear – “Let me SHOW you.” ❤❤
+interaction below between two young boys in Ms. Kelly Pouncey’s 2nd grade class.

+down, Ms. Hollimon wanted me to meet this precious little girl named Dorle.
 First, Dorle hugged Ms. Hollim0n and then without skipping a beat she went on to tell me how much she loved 2nd grade, had a great first week of school, and about her older brothers who were in the band at the high school.
 As she was talking to me in her Russellville Tigers t-shirt, with this bubbly and exuberant personality, I was thinking how she would be my number one pick as a perfect Russellville City Schools mascot.
 So, you can imagine that I was a little shocked when Ms. Hollimon told me that when Dorle first came to West Elementary just two years ago, she was shy and introverted, did not speak any English at all, and was struggling academically.
 Now, she was excelling in school, happy all the time and a friend to everyone – talk about breaking barriers!

 Speaking of the end of the day…every child, whether they be a bus rider or a car rider has a teacher “buddy” to ensure they are not alone and they get on the right bus or into the right car with the right person.